Wages are still too low in H-2B occupations: Updated wage rules could ensure labor standards are protected and migrants are paid fairly

 An easy way to fix this so that the H-2B wage rule no longer undercuts existing U.S. wage standards and so that it is consistent with the statute that establishes the program would be to require that employers pay at least the highest of the local, state, or national average wage for the occupation according to the Labor Department’s OES data.
 DOL could even require a higher wage—for example, the 75th-percentile wage instead of the average—in order to incentivize additional recruitment of U.S. workers.
 The Biden DOL has the legal authority to make these changes—and given the popularity of the H-2B program among employers, even during times of high unemployment, they should consider doing it quickly in order to protect wage standards in H-2B occupations and ensure that migrant workers in H-2B are not exploited as a lower-cost alternative to hiring unemployed U.S. workers.

-There’s an additional element of the current H-2B wage rule that allows employers to undercut wage standards in H-2B: private wage surveys.
+There’s an additional element of the current H-2B wage rule that allows employers to undercut wage standards in H-2B: employer-provided private wage surveys.
 Employers have the ability, under the current rules, to cherry-pick the data source they like in order to establish the legal minimum wage rates for their H-2B employees through nongovernmental wage surveys that DOL approves.
 One can rightly assume that employers never go through the trouble of using one of these private wage surveys to increase the minimum wage they’ll pay their H-2B workers—they only use them to lower it.
-I’ve written about one example in which seafood employers were able to pay their workers $3.00 per hour less than what the local and state average wage for the occupation would have required.
-In a follow-up blog post, I will take a more systematic look at how H-2B private wage surveys are also undercutting U.S. wage standards and allowing employers to legally underpay migrant workers.
+I’ve written about one example in which seafood employers were able to pay their workers $3.00 per hour less than what the local and state average wage for the occupation would have required, but many more examples exist.
+President Biden could end the use of employer-provided wage surveys, as his predecessor President Obama once proposed, but never implemented.

 Enjoyed this post?